bb-mvp/kafka-pipeline/README.md

     - Scroll down to the bottom and click the "Continue" button
     - Choose "Apply immediately"
     - Click "Modify DB instance"
-    - NB it will take a few minutes for the change to take effect
+    - NB it will take a few minutes for the change to be applied to the instance, and then you have to reboot (by navigating to `Actions` -> `Reboot`)
+    - Verify logical replication has been successfully configured by running this query in whichever PostgreSQL client you are using, and checking that the returned `wal_level` is `logical`:

+      `SELECT name,setting FROM pg_settings WHERE name IN ('wal_level','rds.logical_replication');`

 #### Store your AWS PostgreSQL connection details as secrets on GitHub